Family-friendly activities and resources for staying home | CBC News

 Send an audiogram

 We know this is a difficult time.
-We also know that there are a lot of good things happening in Hamilton and surrounding communities.
+We also know that there are a lot of good things happening in Sudbury and surrounding communities.

-We're challenging our readers to share the positive things they're seeing and hearing!
+We're challenging our listeners to share the positive things they're seeing and hearing!
 Please email a voice note and your photo to community@cbc.ca by Thursday, April 10.
-These will be shared on our social channels.

 A few suggestions to get you started: